 D-3-16 Early Meetinghouses Towns granted by the Masonian Proprietors were required to build a meetinghouse for religious and public purposes.
 Therefore, called a “duty” meetinghouse, Monadnock #6 built a 25 x 30’ frame building that was 8 ½ feet high at the eaves.
 This was authorized at a proprietors meeting held at Breed Batchellor’s [...]

 D-4-15 Packersfield’s First Minister: Jacob Foster Nothing remains of this home today.
 The cellar hole was probably filled in when the village cemetery was extended to the north in the 1970’s.
-It was in 1781 that Packersfield settled its first minister, Jacob Foster.
-The Rev. Jacob Foster had been born in Holliston, Colony of Massachusetts [...]
+In 1781 Packersfield settled its first minister, Jacob Foster.
+He bought 100 acres of land near here from Uriah Wheeler his neighbor at [...]

 D-4-12 Joseph Stanhope Joseph was born on 16 November 1715 in Sudbury, Middlesex County, Massachusetts, the son of Jonathan Stanhope and Abigail (Howe) Stanhope.
 At the age of 40, he married Sarah Howe on the 31st of January in 1755 at a ceremony performed in Sudbury, Middlesex County, Massachusetts.
 She was 33 years of age. [...]